-Programming Language and Framework: The clinic management system can be developed using a programming language Java.
+Programming Language and Framework: The Hospital Management System can be developed using a programming language Java.

-Other Software: The clinic management system requires additional software components Apache NetBeans IDE and Windows 11 Operating System.
+Other Software: The Hospital Management System requires additional software components Apache NetBeans IDE and Windows 11 Operating System.

-Overall, the hardware and software requirements for a desktop-based clinic management system can vary depending on the specific needs and requirements of the application.
+Overall, the hardware and software requirements for a desktop-based Hospital Management System can vary depending on the specific needs and requirements of the application.
 The system should be designed and developed to be compatible with the existing hardware and software infrastructure of the school, while also meeting the functional and performance requirements of the system